hyperledger/bevel/docs/source/prerequisites.md

 ## Docker

-The Blockchain Automation Framework does not provision any pre-built docker images, instead, various Dockerfiles are provisioned, so a user is free to change them for whatever new demands they have.
-This means a user needs to install [Docker CLI](https://docs.docker.com/install/) to make sure the environment has the capbility of building these Dockerfiles to generate various docker images.
+The Blockchain Automation Framework does not provision any pre-built docker images, instead, various Dockerfiles are provided, so a user is free to change them.
+A user needs to install [Docker CLI](https://docs.docker.com/install/) to make sure the environment has the capbility of building these Dockerfiles to generate various docker images.
+Platform specific docker image details are mentioned [here](./operations/configure_prerequisites.md).

 ---
 **NOTE:** The Blockchain Automation Framework uses minimum Docker version 18.03.0